Test Catalog

 Describes how the test is performed and provides a method-specific reference

-Blood samples are collected in Streck Cell-Free DNA BCT tubes. cell-free DNA (cfDNA) is isolated from double-spun plasma and assessed for the presence of KRAS codon 12, 13, 61, and 146 mutations using digital droplet PCR.(Unpublished Mayo method)
+Blood samples are collected in Streck Cell-Free DNA BCT tubes.
+Cell-free DNA (cfDNA) is isolated from double-spun plasma and assessed for the presence of KRAS codon 12, 13, 61, and 146 mutations using droplet digital polymerase chain reaction.(Unpublished Mayo method)

 PDF Report